-Founded in 1785, we are the only all-girls Quaker school in the UK.
-A Quaker education at The Mount School does more than just prepare girls for academic achievement.
+The Mount School was founded 1785, when prominent Quakers, Esther and William Tuke, wished to provide an education for the children of Quakers.
+A Quaker education at The Mount School does more than just prepare pupils for academic achievement.
 It prepares them for life.
-Mount girls go out into society as people who combine responsibility and independence with an open-minded, questioning attitude.
-Girls grow into to remarkable women who want to help to make the world a better place.
+Mount pupils go out into society as people who combine responsibility and independence with an open-minded, questioning attitude.
+Pupils grow into to remarkable young adults who want to help to make the world a better place.

 The School’s ethos reflects the Quaker values of:

 - Social Justice

 These Quaker values, also called testimonies are central to our School community – they influence and underpin everything we do.

 “The Mount’s Quaker ethos means that pupils are not told what to believe but can take aspects of Quakerism that speak to them.
 Although pupils in the School come from different faiths and backgrounds and all have different beliefs, the values of Quakerism become important to all of us.
 They are something that we will take with us beyond school and throughout our lives, affording us confidence, humility and a drive for self-betterment.
 It is these qualities that make us Mount girls.”
 Sixth Form Leaver